AuroraMaster/react-native-ohos-library/en/react-native-amap-geolocation.md

 export default AmapGeoLocationDemo;
 ```

+##  Usage Notes

+There are several important points to note when using this library:

+1. **Provide a valid AMap API key**

+   **How to obtain the API key:**

+   - Go to the official AMap link: [My Applications | AMap Console](https://console.amap.com/dev/key/app)
+   - Refer to the guide [Getting Started - HarmonyOS NEXT Map SDK | AMap API](https://lbs.amap.com/api/harmonyosnext-map3d-sdk/gettingstarted#t2) to obtain the appid.
+   - Create a new application in the console and click "Add Key."
+After generating the key, integrate it into your project.

+2. **Enable device network services**

+3. **Enable device location services**

 ## Use Codegen

 This repository has been adapted to `Codegen`, generate the bridge code of the third-party library by using the `Codegen`.
 For details, see [Codegen Usage Guide](/en/codegen.md).